Ever-present Majorana bound state in a generic one-dimensional superconductor with odd number of Fermi surfaces: Introduction and main results sec:intro

 The paper is organized as follows.
+All sections, except for \secr{NFS}, are devoted to the case of 1FS.
 In \secr{H}, we derive the low-energy Hamiltonian of the most general form.
 In \secr{bc}, we derive the BCs of the most general form.
 In \secr{Deq}, we analyze the Fermi-point mismatch and introduce the coordinate dependence of the pairing field that may help mitigate it.
 In \secr{bs}, we derive our central result, the existence of the Majorana bound state.
-In \secr{qw}, we present the generalized model of a quantum wire.
-In \secr{qsh}, we present the model of the edge of a quantum spin Hall system in proximity of the magnetic material.
+In \secr{NFS}, we generalize this analysis to the case of arbitrary number of Fermi surfaces.
+As examples of the microscopic realization of the general low-energy model for 1FS, in \secr{qw}, we present the model of a quantum wire and, in \secr{qsh}, the model of the edge of a quantum spin Hall system in proximity of the magnetic material.
 In the concluding \secr{conclude}, we discuss the relation of our low-energy symmetry-based approach to studying bound states to the topological aspect of the system and provide an outlook.
 In \appr{T}, we analyze the effect of TR symmetries $\Tc_\pm$ with $\Tc_\pm^2=\pm1$.

 Before we proceed, we mention that during the preparation of the manuscript, Ref.~\ocite{Samokhin} came out, where a similar main conclusion about the existence of Majorana bound states was reached using a similar low-energy model.
 We discuss the main differences between our work and Ref.~\ocite{Samokhin} in \secr{Samokhin} after having presented our results.